mariuszmspace/my-links/README.md

 * [Geocities-izer](http://www.wonder-tonic.com/geocitiesizer/) - Make any HTML web page look like a Geocities page -- `sweeeeeeet`
 * [Goalkicker](https://goalkicker.com/) - Free programming ebooks -- `collection`
 * [Go by Example](https://gobyexample.com/) - Hands-on introduction to Go using annotated example programs -- `tutorial`
-* [Go Tooling Workshop](https://github.com/campoy/go-tooling-workshop) - A workshop covering all the tools used in the day to day life of a Golang dev -- `tutorial`
+* [Go Tooling In Action](https://github.com/campoy/go-tooling-workshop) - A workshop covering all the tools used in the day to day life of a Golang dev -- `tutorial`
 * [Google Advanced Operators for Web Search](https://sites.google.com/site/gwebsearcheducation/advanced-operators) - Search modifiers for more accurate results, by Google -- `collection`
 * [Google's Technical Development Guide](https://techdevguide.withgoogle.com/) - Hands on, free, self-paced courses to help you develop your programming skills -- `collection`
 * [googler](https://github.com/jarun/googler) - Google search, news, and site search from the terminal, slick -- `Python`